AnalogJ/thesparktree-blog/_posts/2024-01-21-go-serverless-framework-newrelic.md

 ## 4. Serverless Framework - IAM Role & IAM Roles Per Function

-While the steps above are documented in various locations on the internet, it wasn't clear to me that the Newrelic Lambda Layer requires a specific IAM Role.
-I initially tried using `newrelic.ConfigLicense(os.Getenv("NEW_RELIC_LICENSE_KEY"))` to configure the Newrelic `go-agent` sdk, but that didn't work.
+While the steps above are documented in various locations on the internet, it wasn't clear to me that the Newrelic Lambda Layer seems to require a AWS Secret Manager integration to retrieve the Newrelic License Key.
+Initially, I tried manually specifying the key using `newrelic.ConfigLicense(os.Getenv("NEW_RELIC_LICENSE_KEY"))` to configure the Newrelic `go-agent` sdk, but that didn't work.
-What ended up working was the correct IAM Role permissions so that the Newrelic Lambda Layer has the correct permissions to retrieve the Newrelic
+The solution was to specify the an IAM Role for the Serverless function, giving it permissions to AWS Secret Manager to pull the `NEW_RELIC_LICENSE_KEY` secret.
-License key from AWS Secret Manager.

 ```yaml
 plugins: